dacarneiro/neru-sms-api-proxy/README.md

 1. Install dependencies `npm install` at root and also inside `sendSMS` folder.
 2. Use NGROK to start `EXTERNAL_SERVER` from inside the folder `sendSMS` by running `ngrok http 5001` and `nodemon server.js`
+3. Setup Neru, please see Neru Getting Started. `neru configure` and `neru init`.
-3. Neru deploy `neru deploy`.
+4. Neru deploy `neru deploy`.
 Save url and edit in Vonage Application settings.
-4. Set `API Settings` at Vonage Dashboard to `SMS API` and `GET`.
+5. Set `API Settings` at Vonage Dashboard to `SMS API` and `GET`.
 Add `neru deploy` URL.
-5. Send an outbound SMS `node send-sms-axios.js`
+6. Send an outbound SMS `node send-sms-axios.js`
-6. Respond to the sms with an inbound reply.
+7. Respond to the sms with an inbound reply.

 ## Notes